AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

    - A basic template (one section only) can generate a single set of template elements.
    - A complex template (multiple sections) can generate up to three sets of template elements.
 - The maximum fields allowed in a template are 20
-- The maximum HTML file size is 102 k
+- The maximum HTML file size is 102 KB

 **Recognized field names**: